ranjiramroop/burgerApp/README.md

 This Eat da Burger Heroku application allows the user the enter their burgers and then eat them.
 Typing in your burger to the text box, then clicking "Queue Burger" will place the users burger in the Burger Queue - ready to be served.
 When the user then clicks on "Eat Burger!" they will see their burgers move to the "Burgers Eaten" column.

+Video to the offline interaction with the app: https://youtu.be/_YWcOCI7eqE

 ## Technology
 * HTML